hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ##Deploying scale-out Swift object nodes {#deploying-scale-out-Swift-object-nodes}

-It is recommended to deploy scale-out object nodes in a set of 3 (replica count as mentioned above) and allocate each node to one zone.
+It is recommended to deploy three scale-out object server nodes (replica count as mentioned above) and allocate each node to one zone.
+This ensures that every object is replicated across three different servers, which helps to facilitate HP Helion OpenStack fault tolerance policy of 'No Single Point of Failure'.

+Also, you can deploy two scale-out object nodes server.
+Here every object is replicated across two different servers.
+In case of failure of node it will retain at least two copies.
+But it will be disadvantage for you because a loss of a server may cause loss of two replica(s) for some objects.

 Before starting the deployment of scale-out object nodes you must configure the `overcloud-config.json` file as shown in the sample below.